Please check this page periodically for further information about the library response to the COVID 19 illness.

 - We have board members who are medical professionals and have been advised by the town health officer.

-- We are also in contact with the board of selectmen.
+- We are also in contact with the town select board.

-- The library will post / re-post any information we can to provide useful information regarding COVID-19.
+- The library will post / re-post information to provide useful information regarding COVID-19.

 - The board will make determinations with the Library Director and medical professionals if there are any further steps needed to provide a safe and welcoming library.